What is a notice of intent to offset? Why is the IRS taking your tax refund?

 Save Your Tax Refund – Get Help Today

 At the W Tax Group, we can help you deal with a notice of intent to offset and other tax issues.
-If you’re worried about losing your federal tax refund due to an intent to offset, contact us today.
+If you’re worried about losing your federal tax refund due to an intent to offset or facing any other tax problems, contact us today.
 We can help